faafaa123/DLPT-semantic-segmentation/README.md

   - The Focal Loss: is a modification of the Cross-Entropy loss focused on learning from hard negative examples.
   - The Soft Dice Loss: is effective in addressing the challenge of imbalanced foreground and background regions.
   - An equally weighted combination of the Focal Loss and the Soft Dice Loss.
-  - The Tversky Loss
+  - The Tversky Loss: An improvement over the Dice loss

-- An SGD optimizer using the setup used by the YOLOv5 training script, where three parameter groups are defined for different weight decay configurations.

 - A learning rate scheduler that implements the 1-cycle policy.
 It adjusts the learning rate from an initial rate to a maximum, then decreases it to a much lower minimum.

-- The custom training loop includes:
+- Custom training loop features:
-    - updating the optimizer learning rate by using a LR scheduler
-    - gradient accumulation
+    - Gradient accumulation
-    - evaluation on the validation set
-    - tracking of training losses and scores
+    - Automatic Mixed Precision
-    - tracking of validation losses and scores
+    - Tracking of training/validation losses and scores
     - tracking of per-class scores